 |Jumper?||Yes, they often jump out so cover the aquarium|

-Don’t be surprised if it takes a week or so for them to build up confidence before exploring their new home.
+Be aware that it can take a week or so for them to build up confidence before exploring their new home.
 It’s not uncommon for them not to be seen for the first few days after adding them to your aquarium.

 The tailspot blenny is known to eat a large amount of algae.
-They will be happiest when introduced into an aquarium that already has a sufficient algae buildup.
-Plenty of vegetable matter should be offered to the blenny.
+Introducing them into an aquarium that already has a sufficient algae buildup will make them happy.
+Offer your Blenny plenty of vegetable matter.
 This includes dried seaweed, algae flakes, and algae wafers that have been specifically formulated for marine fish.

 In the right conditions, filamentous algae can be grown on rocks and then rotated.
 Switch with the rocks in the main aquarium to provide your blenny with a fresh source of algae to graze on.
 To anchor the algae to rocks and other objects, try using a rubber band to hold the culture in place.